-[CCRTs] recognize that victims of violence must interact with multiple sources of assistance to get the help required to escape and heal from violence and that only a macro shift in beliefs and behavior will stop the violence.
-The CCRT model generates these responses through 1) creating policies and procedures that solicits input from various agencies including law enforcement, domestic violence shelters, and the court system; 2) ensuring survivors' voices are central to decisions being made; 3) and engaging in environmental prevention by working with domestic violence offenders.
+CCRTs recognize that victims of violence must interact with multiple sources of assistance to get the help required to escape and heal from violence and that only a macro shift in beliefs and behavior will stop the violence.
+The CCRT model generates these responses through 1) creating policies and procedures that solicits input from various agencies, including law enforcement, rape crisis centers, and the court system; 2) ensuring survivors' voices are central to decisions being made; 3) and engaging in environmental prevention by working with offenders.

 What is essential in every CCRT is compensated student participation.
-Current students and recent alumni are willing and eager to support anti-violence work in their campus as an avenue of applied learning and passion for human services.
+Current students and recent alumni are often willing and eager to support anti-violence work in their campus as an avenue of applied learning and because of a passion for human services.
 Many students shared that they feel responsible for taking on campus sexual violence prevention efforts because they do not see or trust their schools to do so properly.
 Students remain the catalysts for change at their schools and should be supported properly for their continued contributions.
 CCRTs offer these students spaces for their voices to be heard and embedded in important decision making in creating safer campus communities.

-Regardless of CCRTs as best practice in holistically addressing campus sexual violence and its aftermath, according to the 2022-2023 EIE Provider Needs Assessment, there is a reported statewide decrease in the use of Coordinated Community Response Teams (CCRTs) as compared to previous years.
-Moreover, even before the COVID-19 pandemic, both the campuses being able to sustain a CCRT and establishing partnerships between EIE programs and the few existing CCRTs was a challenge.
+Even though CCRTs are widely seen as a best practice in holistically addressing campus sexual violence and its aftermath, according to the 2022-2023 EIE Provider Needs Assessment, there is a reported statewide decrease in the use of Coordinated Community Response Teams (CCRTs) as compared to previous years.
+Moreover, even before the COVID-19 pandemic, it was a challenge for campuses to sustain CCRTs and to establish partnerships between CCRTs and EIE programs.
 It is time to thoughtfully invest in CCRTs as a critical mechanism for campus sexual violence prevention and survivor support throughout the state.